Pengwei-Yang/Pengwei-Yang/content/event/scslab/index.md

 ---
 commentable: true
-abstract: Successfully completed the master's research work and started a new graduate career as a Research Assistant (RA) at the SCSLab.
+abstract: Successfully completed the master's research work and started a new graduate career as a Research Associate (RA) at the SCSLab.
 address:
   city: Sydney
   country: Australia